 This book explores the series of issues that emerge at the intersection of disability, care and family law.

 Disability studies is an area of increasing academic interest.
-As well as a subject in its own right, there has been growing concern to ensure that mainstream subjects diversify and include marginalised voices, including those of disabled people.
+In addition to a subject in its own right, there has been growing concern to ensure that mainstream subjects diversify and include marginalised voices, including those of disabled people.
 Family law in modern times is often based on an "able-bodied autonomous norm" but can fit less well with the complexities of living with disability.
-In response, this book addresses a range of important and highly topical issues: whether care proceedings are used too often in cases where parents have disabilities; how law should respond to children who care for disabled parents; and the care of older family members with disabilities.
+In response, this book addresses a range of important and highly topical issues: whether care proceedings are used too often in cases where parents have disabilities; how the law should respond to children who care for disabled parents – and the care of older family members with disabilities.
 It also considers the challenges posed by the UN Convention on the Rights of Persons with Disabilities, particularly around the different institutional and state responsibilities captured in the Convention, and around decision-making for both disabled adults and children.

 Table of Contents

 2. Mothering, disability and care: Beyond the prison wall